File photo (Image Credit: CFJC Today)

 KAMLOOPS COUNCIL

-Kamloops council to approve start date for two AAP’s Tuesday
+Kamloops council expected to approve start date for two AAP’s Tuesday

 Apr 11, 2026 | 11:05 AM

-KAMLOOPS — A pair of Alternative Approval Processes (AAP’s) could receive the green light from Kamloops city council to begin this week.
+KAMLOOPS — A pair of Alternative Approval Processes (AAP’s) could receive the green light from Kamloops city council at their meeting this Tuesday (April 14), and then get underway as early as next Monday.

-Council originally approved a motion to proceed back in September, but placed the votes on hold due to the Canada Post strike which has since been resolved.
+Council originally approved a motion to proceed with the AAPs in September, but then put things on hold in October because of the Canada Post strike, which has since been resolved.

-Staff are advising council to begin the process on April 20, but have given two options for end date, both conforming to the needed 30 day window.
+Staff are advising council to begin the AAP on April 20, though they also presented two options for an end date, as noted below.

 A third AAP for the Kamloops Centre for Water Quality Intake was cancelled with council opting to fund the project through the existing water utility.

-A fourth AAP regarding a new RCMP Detachment in the city remains paused at this time.
+A fourth AAP regarding a new $150.65 million Kamloops RCMP Detachment remains paused at this time.